Which school do you want to support?

 A growing body of research backs up the common sense observation that school climate matters, and it can be developed intentionally.
 The National School Climate Center assembled research on school climate in A Review of School Climate Research.
 This rather dense academic report suggests that "school climate" can be thought of in five dimensions.
 Here are the actionable conclusions:

 School climate surveys can help leaders inspire change by giving visibility to issues that matter to faculty, parents and students.
 Under the right conditions, these surveys can spark discussions that lead to insights and action.
 In order for surveys to perform this function usefully, however, they must be consistent and they must be used.
-Someone with credibility in the school community has to assemble the data and inspire people take time to look.
+Someone with credibility in the school community has to assemble the data and inspire people to take the time to look.
 Results must be delivered promptly in ways that are clear and relevant, or they will simply be ignored.
 This is hard to do.

 California school districts are obligated to include information about school climate as part of their Local Control Accountability Plan (LCAP).
 The Healthy Kids (CHKS) and School Climate (CSCS) surveys provide an obvious mechanism to deliver on that requirement, so some school districts continue to use the Healthy Kids Survey or alternatives based on it.
-For example, survey results are available for California's largest district, Los Angeles Unified, in the form of PDF reports that can be downloaded and printed.

 Students have a lot to say about their schools.
 Ironically, the California School Climate Survey does not include a model for collecting feedback from them.
 There are alternatives.
 For example, the National School Climate Center provides surveys that include students.
 Ed100 Lesson 2.10 explores practical approaches.

 A 2018 report by Fight Crime: Invest in Kids found that the state's guidance about school climate surveys is often ignored.
 The state of California doesn't check, and has no mechanism to collect information from school climate surveys that are conducted.
 Why?
-Because doing so would constitute a state "mandate" — and state mandates have to be state funded.
+Because doing so would constitute a state mandate — and state mandates have to be state funded.
 More about state mandates in Lesson 7.3.

 In 2016, related changes in Federal policy prompted the California State Board of Education to incorporate a measure of school climate into a new statewide school accountability system.
 After much debate, the rate of chronic absence is now included as an element of the state's accountability system to evaluate schools and districts.

-Are uniforms a magic answer to urban school improvement?
+Did this great debate offer a magic solution to urban school improvement?
 Of course not.
 There is no automatic correlation between uniforms and learning.
 Implementing uniforms can create a sudden and visible change in a school environment, but it is up to the school’s leaders and faculty to create the less visible changes that drive student learning.
-Arguments and claims on all sides are summarized here by PublicSchoolReview and discussed more extensively on Greatschools.org.
+Arguments and claims on all sides are summarized here by Public School Review and discussed more extensively by Greatschools.org.

 The next lesson explores one of the major recurring themes of school reform: small schools.